July 15, 2019; revised July 16, 2019

 - A human bhava can last thousands of years.
 On the other hand, a physical human body lasts only about 100 years.
 In between successive births with “human bodies”, the gandhabba (mental body) lives in what is called “para lōka“.
 The para lōka co-exists with our human lōka, but we cannot see those fine mental bodies of gandhabbas; see, “Micchā Ditthi, Gandhabba, and Sōtapanna Stage“.

-- It must be noted that all living being beings have a mental body and it is called “manōmaya kāya”.
+- It must be noted that all living beings have a mental body and it is called “manōmaya kāya”.
 Gandhabba is a special case of a manōmaya kāya; see #12 below.

-- That human gandhabba will have to wait until suitable womb becomes available.
+- That human gandhabba will have to wait until a suitable womb becomes available.
 By “suitable” it means that the gati (loosely related to character/habits) of the gandhabba have to match those of the parents, especially the mother.
 Gati is an important concept in Buddha Dhamma that has been ignored for a long time; do a search for “gati” on the top right search box to find about “gati“.
 A starting post is, “The Law of Attraction, Habits, Character (Gati), and Cravings (Asavas)“.

 - Anytime after the egg and sperm are merged to form the zygote, a “matching gandhabba” can descend to the womb.
 Now a new human life starts with a mental body and the seed for a physical body (zygote).